 - Obtain an accurate diagnosis because ADHD can often be difficult to discern from other mental health disorders

-- Look into treatment options that will work best for your child and make appointments to tour each residential treatment center so that you can make an informed decision about which will best provide your child with the treatment he or she needs
+- Look into ADHD treatment options that will work best for your child and make appointments to tour each residential treatment center so that you can make an informed decision about which will best provide your adolescent or teen with the treatment they need

-If your child has ADHD, parenting can be a challenge.
-You may not know how to cope with his or her inability to follow directions or his or her failure to listen when you are speaking to him or her.
-Your child may be struggling with feelings of low self-esteem and worthlessness for being unable to behave as his or her peers do.
-Relationships with others may be strained due to the impulsivity issues your child may have.
+If your child has attention-deficit/hyperactivity disorder, parenting can be a challenge.
+You may not know how to cope with their inability to follow directions or their failure to listen when you are speaking to them.
+Your child may be struggling with feelings of low self-esteem and worthlessness for being unable to behave as their peers do.
+Relationships with others may be strained due to the impulsivity issues your adolescent or teen may have.
 Poor academic work may further make your child feel isolated from others.
-It can be heartbreaking to watch your child as he or she struggles, but there is hope available.
+It can be heartbreaking to watch your child as they struggle, but there is hope available.

-A residential treatment center that combines a number of therapeutic interventions with medication can be the best way that a child or teen with ADHD and co-occurring disorders can learn the skills needed to be successful in life.
-By escaping the pressures of daily life and allowing your child the ability to work with professionals who have helped countless other children with similar problems, your child will be able to be nurtured and cared for in a safe, secure environment.
+A residential ADHD treatment center that combines a number of therapeutic interventions with medication can be the best way that an adolescent or teen with ADHD and co-occurring disorders can learn the skills needed to be successful in life.
+By escaping the pressures of daily life and allowing your child the ability to work with professionals in our facility in Arkansas who have helped countless other children, adolescents, and teens with similar problems, your child will be able to be nurtured and cared for in our center’s safe, secure environment.

-At Millcreek Behavioral Healthcare, we work hard to help your child learn the skills needed to live a healthier, happier, and more productive life.
-We are a leading provider of specially-designed mental healthcare services designed for children and teens in need of care.
-For nearly three decades, Millcreek has continued to be a progressive organization that places a unique emphasis on excellence in both treatment of and education for those who come to us for help.
-Our excellent, highly-regarded multidisciplinary treatment team instills community and family values while meeting the challenges of a changing world.
-The rewards of our work are reflected in the lives and hearts of those we touch, the children we treat, and the families we help.
+At our ADHD treatment facility, we work hard to help your adolescent or teen learn the skills needed to live a healthier, happier, and more productive life.
+Our treatment center is a leading provider of specially-designed mental healthcare services designed for adolescents or teens in need of care.
+For nearly three decades, Millcreek, located in Arkansas, has continued to be a progressive organization that places a unique emphasis on excellence in both treatment of and education for those who come to us for help.
+Our treatment facility’s excellent, highly-regarded multidisciplinary treatment team instills community and family values while meeting the challenges of a changing world.
+The rewards of our ADHD treatment facility’s work are reflected in the lives and hearts of those we touch, the children we treat, and the families we help.

-When a child or teen is admitted into our program, we provide each client with a diagnostic assessment and psychiatric evaluation in order to identify the presenting disorders and diagnoses, as well as to determine his or her specific treatment needs.
-After the assessment process, our multidisciplinary treatment team works with the child and family to create a master treatment plan which is, upon completion, reviewed by a psychiatrist.
+When an adolescent or teen is admitted into our facility’s residential ADHD treatment center, we provide each client with a diagnostic assessment and psychiatric evaluation in order to identify the presenting disorders and diagnoses, as well as to determine their specific treatment needs.
+After the assessment process, our center’s multidisciplinary ADHD treatment team works with the child and family to create a master treatment plan which is, upon completion, reviewed by a psychiatrist at our facility.
 This master treatment plan identifies goals and objectives for treatment within each problem area and includes specific components to be included in the treatments.
-Our program is divided into four separate phases and each resident must complete the requirements of each phase before advancing to the next.
-Each phase provides residents with a number of activities and treatments intended to address the emotional and/or behavioral problems that led to placement, in addition to building core competencies.
+Our residential ADHD treatment center plan is divided into four separate phases and each resident must complete the requirements of each phase before advancing to the next.
+Each phase provides treatment center residents with a number of activities and treatments intended to address the emotional and/or behavioral problems that led to placement, in addition to building core competencies.

-Medication: Each client will receive an initial evaluation by a qualified professional in order to determine if there are underlying medical or psychiatric conditions that need to be addressed.
+Medication: Each client will receive an initial evaluation by a qualified professional from our ADHD treatment facility in order to determine if there are underlying medical or psychiatric conditions that need to be addressed.
 If medication is indicated, as it often is in the management of ADHD, clients will be regularly assessed for side effects and efficacy and medication will be adjusted as needed.

-Recreational therapy: All children and teens in our residential program will participate in a variety of recreational activities.
+Recreational therapy: All adolescents our teens in our residential ADHD treatment center will participate in a variety of recreational activities.
 These may include such activities as art, gym, visiting the park, or other social outings that are designed to help the client develop coping skills.

-Education: Millcreek offers fully-accredited educational services that all residents will attend Monday through Friday.
-Each child and teen will be given his or her own specialized education plan based upon individual academic needs with the goal of graduation or earning a GED.
+Education: Our facility in Arkansas offers fully-accredited educational services that all residents will attend Monday through Friday.
+Each child and teen will be given their own specialized education plan based upon individual academic needs with the goal of graduation or earning a GED.

-Depending upon the type of treatment program, many of our children and teens participate in the following activities:
+Depending upon the type of ADHD treatment program, many of our adolescents or teens participate in the following activities at our treatment facility in Arkansas:

 - Individual therapy